DIAGNijmegen/picai_prep/README.md

            --output /output/nnUNet_raw_data \
            --json /input/mha2nnunet_settings.json
 ```
+For more examples of `MHA Archive` structures, see [examples/mha2nnunet/](src/picai_prep/examples/mha2nnunet/).

+#

-### nnUNet → nnDetection
+### nnU-Net Raw Data Archive → nnDetection Raw Data Archive
-For specific applications, the nnUNet and nnDetection raw data formats can be converted to eachother.
-The conversion from nnDetection to nnUNet can always be performed, see [nnDetection's documentation](https://github.com/MIC-DKFZ/nnDetection#nnu-net-for-detection).
-The conversion from nnUNet to nnDetection requires instances to be non-touching, such that they can be correctly identified as individual objects.
-If this assumption holds, raw data archive can be converted from nnUNet to nnDetection using Python:
+For certain applications, the nnU-Net and nnDetection raw data archive formats can be converted to each other.
+Conversion from the nnDetection to nnU-Net structure can always be performed (see [nnDetection's documentation](https://github.com/MIC-DKFZ/nnDetection#nnu-net-for-detection)).
+However, conversion from nnU-Net to nnDetection structure requires object instances to be non-connected and non-overlapping, such that they can be correctly identified as separate, individual objects.
+If this assumption holds true, [`nnU-Net Raw Data Archive`][nnunet-archive] → [`nnDetection Raw Data Archive`][nndetection-archive] conversion can be performed using Python:

 ```python
 from picai_prep import nnunet2nndet